 Know what to wear, what to say, and how to act

 Most workplaces have standards of dress, speech and behaviour.
 Whether these standards are written or unwritten, your employer and co-workers will expect you to learn and follow them.

 Use this checklist to help you make appropriate choices:

 - I ask my supervisor or take my cues from a respected co-worker if I’m unsure about the unwritten rules for dress and behaviour.

 - I wear clothes that fit in with what my supervisor or co-workers are wearing.
 If I’m in doubt about the preferred style of dress, I ask.

-- I keep my shoes clean and in good repair and my clothes clean, neat and ironed.
+- I keep my shoes clean and in good repair.
+My clothes are clean, neat, and ironed.

 - I follow my workplace’s casual dress policy.
 I know that "casual dress" for work doesn’t mean low-cut tops, T-shirts with inappropriate slogans, low-rise jeans or casual sandals like flip-flops.